ossf/package-feeds/README.md

 ```

 `poll_rate` string formatted for [duration parser](https://golang.org/pkg/time/#ParseDuration).This is used as an initial value to generate a cutoff point for feed events relative to the given time at execution, with subsequent events using the previous time at execution as the cutoff point.
-`timer` will configure interal polling of the `feeds` at the given `poll_rate` period.
+`timer` will configure interal polling of the `feeds` at the given `poll_rate` period, individual feeds configured with a `poll_rate` will poll on an interval regardless of these options.
 To specify this configuration file, define its path in your environment under the `PACKAGE_FEEDS_CONFIG_PATH` variable.

 ## FeedOptions

 Feeds can be configured with additional options, not all feeds will support these features.
-See the appropriate feed `README.md` for supported options.
+Check [feeds/README.md](feeds/README.md) for more information on feed specific configurations.

 Below is an example of such options with pypi being configured to poll a specific set of packages

 ```